 One of the quickest ways to get a bored, frustrated, and disobedient husky, is to leave them home alone every day.

-If this is happening, there’s no telling how their behavior and temperament can change.
+If this happens, there’s no telling how their behavior and temperament can change.

 While all huskies are different, most will not like to be left alone for more than 4-5 hours max.
 For puppies and seniors, it’s much less.